FRASER ISLAND CREEPER

 The Fraser Island creeper is a beautiful and spectacular Australian vine from the Queensland region.
 It is evergreen and flowers in late winter through to late spring.

-The flowers are deep pink with a whitish throat and are 150mm long in bunches of 8 to 12 on all nodes of the vine as well as old trunk wood.
+The flowers are deep pink with a whitish throat with maroon streaks within, and are 150mm long in bunches of 8 to 12 on all nodes of the vine as well as old trunk wood.

 It grows to around 9 metres and prefers a full sun aspect but will stand a cooler sun position.